 A credit is allowed for amounts invested in Indiana prisons to create jobs for prisoners.
-The amount is limited to 50% of the investment in a qualified project approved by the Department of Corrections, plus 25% of the wagaes paid to inmates.
-Beginning January 1, 2002, pass-through entities are eligible for the credit.
+The amount is limited to 50% of the investment in a qualified project approved by the Department of Corrections, plus 25% of the wages paid to inmates.
+Pass-through entities are eligible for this credit.